Ask Question

 "Response to treatment is one of the most important prognostic indicators, particularly in patients with aggressive NHL." ncbi.nlm.nih.gov

-and genetic characterizations, including the microenvironment that are now being discovered with advanced testing.
+genetic characterizations, including the microenvironment which are now being explored with advanced testing.

 Resources: